How to Start a Corporation in Wyoming

 Wyoming Articles of Incorporation requirements

-All of the details included on your Articles becomes part of the public record.
+All of the details included on your Articles become part of the public record.
 Here’s the information you need to provide:

 - Corporation name